oomck/oomck-bot/README.md

 ### Setup Project
 1. Ensure that [Docker](https://www.docker.com/get-started) is currently running on your machine with an up-to-date version.
-2. Install python dependencies with: `pip install -r requirements.txt`
+1. Install python dependencies with: `pip install -r requirements.txt`
+1. Run `docker-compose up` to start elastic search
-3. Run `python main.py` which will start the elastic search container.
+1. Run `python main.py` which will start the elastic search container.
-4. Run `python load_data.py` to load the data into elastic search.
+1. Type "load_data" to the bot to load the data into elastic search.
+1. Type "exit" to end the chat with the bot
-5. Enjoy!
+1. Enjoy!